viacheslav-lasukov/PMBoK6/Tools and Techniques/Knowledge Management.md

 ---
 tags:
-  - tool-technique
+  - "tool-technique"
-  - expert-judgment-topic
+  - "expert-judgment-topic"
-Description: Knowledge management tools and techniques connect people so they can work together to create new knowledge, share tacit knowledge, and integrate the knowledge of diverse team members.
+Description: "Knowledge management tools and techniques connect people so they can work together to create new knowledge, share tacit knowledge, and integrate the knowledge of diverse team members."
-Type: ""
 ---
 # Description
 `=this.Description`